creslinux/freqcache/README.md

  Uninistall and setup.sh for the changes to take affect.

-# Problem, I can only connect to api.binance.com
+# Problem, I can only connect to abc.def.com
--  This is by design, to prevent egress data in case of hack/corrupted source etc.
+-  freqcache allows connections to any URI (domain) in 5_ca/api-list To add an endpoint target add the URI in here and re-run setup.
+This will:
+1) Add to your CA
+2) Create Vanish backend and cache rules
+3) create a stunnel channel